 - Securities Accounts

 - Any other pooled funds or accounts held in a foreign financial institution

 We recommend that you consult a professional to determine your specific reporting requirements.

 When is the FBAR Due Date?

 The FBAR is an annual report and needs to be filed with the Department of the Treasury by April 15th for the preceding calendar year.

 U.S. persons should file the Foreign Bank Account Report on or before April 15 to avoid penalties.

 Do I Need To File FBAR Every Year?

 U.S. persons need to assess if they meet the FBAR requirements each year and complete filing accordingly.
-If the requirements are met for any point of a certain calendar year, the filing is required.
+If the requirements are met for any point in a certain calendar year, filing is required.

 What is the Difference Between FBAR and Form 8938?